 Let $(G_n)$ be an unbounded sequence of finite, connected, vertex transitive graphs such that $|G_n| = o(\operatorname{diam}(G_n)^d)$ for some d > 0.
-In [10] the following theorem is shown.
+In [10] it is shown that,

 Theorem 5.1.
-After taking a subsequence and rescaling by the diameter, the sequence $(G_n)$ converges in the Gromov-Hausdorff distance to a torus of dimension < d, equipped with some invariant Finsler metric.
+Up to taking a subsequence, and after rescaling by the diameter, the sequence $(G_n)$ converges in the Gromov Hausdorff distance to a torus of dimension < d, equipped with some invariant Finsler metric.

-In particular, if the sequence admits a doubling property at a large yet sub diameter scale, then the limit will be a torus equipped with some invariant length metric.
+In particular if the sequence admits a doubling property at a large yet sub diameter scale, then the limit will be a torus equipped with some invariant length metric.
 Otherwise it will not converge to a finite dimensional manifold.
 When the degrees are uniformly bounded the limiting metric is a polygonal Finsler metric.

-The proof relies on a recent quantitative version of Gromov's theorem on groups with polynomial growth obtained by Breuillard, Green and Tao [17] and a scaling limit theorem for nilpotent groups by Pansu [48].
-See also Gelander [32].
+The proof relies on a recent quantitative version of Gromov's theorem on groups with polynomial growth obtained by Breuillard, Green and Tao [16] and a scaling limit theorem for nilpotent groups by Pansu [45].
+See also Gelander [29].
 Establishing quantitative versions will have applications to random walks and percolation on vertex transitive graphs.
-For example in the spirit of Varopoulos' theorem that the only recurrent finitely generated groups have at most quadratic growth [52]:
+For example in the spirit of Varopoulos' theorem that the only recurrent finitely generated groups has at most quadratic growth [49]:

 Let G be a finite, d-regular connected vertex transitive graph.
-View G as an electrical network in which each edge is a one Ohm conductor.
+View G as an electrical network in which each edge is an one Ohm conductor.